 Scioto County Career Technical Center is accredited by the Commission of the Council on Occupational Education.

-Accredited programs: CNC Machinist, Dental Assisting, Industrial/Constructional Electricity, Industrial Maintenance, Information Technology Professional, Medical Assisting, Nurse Aide, Pharmacy Technician, Phlebotomy, Power Line Mechanic, Practical Nursing, Southern Ohio Police Academy, Surgical Technology, Welding.
+Accredited programs: Dental Assisting, Industrial/Constructional Electricity, Industrial Maintenance, Information Technology Professional, Medical Assisting, Nurse Aide, Pharmacy Technician, Phlebotomy, Power Line Mechanic, Practical Nursing, Southern Ohio Police Academy, Surgical Technology, Welding.

 The mission of Scioto County Career Technical Center, the region’s driving force for re-energizing the economy, is to provide a superior workforce through personalized training, new technologies, and community partnerships.